bbmane/lastfm-widget-svg/README.md

 image URL.

 Inspired by [kittinan/spotify-github-profile](https://github.com/kittinan/spotify-github-profile),
-but built for Last.fm.
+but built for Last.fm, so I can catch and show music playing from Spotify, Bandcamp, Youtube, etc.

 ## Features

-- The style is entirely based on the Novatorem theme made by kittinan: the widget shows artist, track title (scrolling marquee) and an animated equalizer
+- The style is entirely based on the Novatorem theme made by [kittinan](https://github.com/kittinan): the widget shows artist, track title (scrolling marquee) and an animated equalizer
 - Falls back to a clean "Offline / Currently not playing" state when nothing is playing
 - Album art is embedded as base64 directly inside the SVG, so it still